Northeastern-Electric-Racing/PM-Dashboard-v2/docs/PrismaMigrationTools.md

 ### Why to use it

 After you make a change to the prisma schema, you should run this function to update the database schema.
+There will be a `name` field that the terminal will ask you to enter for the migration.
+Enter a concise and appropriate name that reflects the changes you made to the prisma schema.

-Each time you run this command, it generates an SQL file that is added to the `migrations` folder.
+Each time you run this command, if there are new changes, a SQL file will be generated that is added to the `migrations` folder.
+Otherwise, `npm prisma:migrate` will run the existing SQL files in the database schema and not require a `name` field to be entered.

 For more detailed information about [prisma migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate), click the link.